What Are the Consequences of Bad Habits in Your Work? A Guide To Getting Yourself Out of A Rut and Get Your Rockstar Groove Back

 Comparing Yourself to Others

 It's a mistake to compare yourself to other people.
 It's a dangerous mistake because you don't know what they have experienced or what goes on at their home.
 You can't compare because so much is different.
-Comparing yourself can make you lose confidence and seem incompetent.
+Comparing yourself can erode confidence and make you seem incompetent.

 How To Show Yourself More Love and Grace

-• Stop comparing yourself to others.
-This is easier said than done, but it's important to focus on your own journey and not compare your progress to someone else's.
+- Stop comparing yourself to others.
+This is easier said than done, but it's important to focus on your own journey rather than comparing your progress to someone else's.

 Conclusion